Nepotism: France

-In October 2009, Jean Sarkozy, the second son of the President of the French Republic Nicolas Sarkozy, was poised to become the director of the major EPAD authority despite lacking any higher education degree and professional experience.
-In 2008 he was voted regional councillor of Neuilly-sur-Seine, the town of which his father had previously been mayor.
+In October 2009, Jean Sarkozy, the second son of the President of the French Republic, Nicolas Sarkozy, was poised to become the director of the major EPAD authority despite lacking any higher education degree and professional experience.
+In 2008, he was voted regional councillor of Neuilly-sur-Seine, the town of which his father had previously been mayor.

 In September 2009, rap-producer Pierre Sarkozy, the first son of then-President Nicolas Sarkozy, asked SCPP for a financial contribution of around €10000 towards an €80000 artistic project.
-Because he was not a SCPP member, the request was automatically rejected.
-Pierre Sarkozy then went to the Élysée which led to an Élysée aide contacting the SCPP, and SCPP president Marc Guez assuring the issue would soon be favorably resolved.
+Because he was not an SCPP member, the request was automatically rejected.
+Pierre Sarkozy then went to the Élysée, which led to an Élysée aide contacting the SCPP, and SCPP president Marc Guez assuring the issue would soon be favorably resolved.
 According to Abeille Music president and SCPP member Yves Riesel, however, this would not happen as SCPP's financial help has been restricted to members only for months.

 Greece

-In Greece it is common practice for family members of current or former party leaders to be party members and get appointed as ministers when the party is in government.
-In addition, there have been three prime ministers from the Papandreou family, two from the Mitsotakis family (one currently serving), two from the Karamanlis family (a third one is currently serving as minister of transportation).
+In Greece, it is common practice for family members of current or former party leaders to be party members and get appointed as ministers when the party is in government.
+In addition, there have been three prime ministers from the Papandreou family, two from the Mitsotakis family (one currently serving), two from the Karamanlis family (a third one was serving as minister of transportation until February 2023, quitting his position following the worst rail disaster in the history of the country).

 India

-Nepotism in India is common in politics, judiciary, business, the film industry, religious circles, and many other types of organizations.
+Research conducted found that in India, family CEOs are generally paid more than professional CEOs, especially in high-performing, eponymous firms.
+Additionally, family CEOs in these firms exhibit greater pay-performance sensitivity, benefiting more from strong performance while remaining insulated from poor outcomes.
+These findings indicate that CEO compensation can be used by controlling families in emerging markets as a tool to extract private benefits, often at the expense of minority shareholders.